Our ESG commitment

 Social

-• In our plant health development process, we are committed to engaging with local agencies, agricultural partners, and academic institutions to create solutions to protect regional crops from relevant pests.
+In our plant health development process, we are committed to engaging early and consistently with local regulatory agencies, agricultural partners, and academic institutions.
+This collaborative approach allows us to design solutions tailored to regional crops and the pests and diseases that most directly affect them.

 • As of March 2022, 45% of our full-time employees self-identify as female and 45% of full-time employees self-identify as a non-Caucasian racial or ethnic group.